NickGrunert/master-thesis/modules/03_truth_compare.typ

     This observation indicates that the linear relationship between the scores and truth scores is more skewed towards the origin in comparison to the scenario depicted before, but does not generally depict a better linear relationship between the data itself.

     @fig:truth_compare:metrics:b offers yet another perspective.
-    The R2 Score remains in a negative range, although it is less pronounced than in in the first example but more significant than in the second.
+    The R2 Score remains in a negative range, although it is less pronounced than in the first example but more significant than in the second.
     Visual examination of the data reveals a more widespread distribution compared to the other two examples.
     This demonstrates the challenge posed by a score of 0.8 in the scoring system being able to range from exemplary 0.5 to 0.9 within the truth scores.
     This constitutes a clear violation of the requirement that the scores be reliable, meaning an accurate representation of the algorithm's performance and thereby truth scores.